Sourcing passive candidates isn’t just about finding them. It’s also about screening and engaging those candidates in conversations.

 Before you turn to other people for referrals, think of your network first.
 You probably already know someone, like a previous coworker or fellow alum, who is familiar with the profession you’re sourcing for.
 You could reconnect and discuss opportunities.

-Meet through past hiring processes
+Meet them through past hiring processes

 Rejected candidates from the past could be the best candidates in the future.
 If you already have a candidate database or an Applicant Tracking System (ATS), you have an abundance of candidate profiles at your fingertips.
 Sift through your talent pool and talent pipelines.
 Many candidates might have been rejected in the final stage of the hiring process.
 In the meantime, they could have found other jobs and gained more skills and experience.
 See what they’re up to.